Jacqueline Leighton, Ph.D., R.Psych

 She is past winner of the American Educational Research Association, Division D (Educational Measurement & Research Methodology) Significant Contribution to Educational Measurement and Research Methodology for the Cambridge University Press book – Cognitive Diagnostic Assessment: Theory and Applications, and is former editor-in-chief of Educational Measurement: Issues and Practice (EMIP), a flagship journal for the National Council on Measurement in Education.

-Recognized by the Canadian Council of Learning as a Minerva Scholar, Dr. Leighton collaborates with scholars around the globe, including key partnerships with Learning Environments Across Disciplines (LEADS), and the International Collaborative for Performance Assessment of Learning in Higher Education (iPAL).
+Recognized by the Canadian Council of Learning as a Minerva Scholar, Dr. Leighton has collaborated with scholars around the globe, including, for example, key partnerships with Learning Environments Across Disciplines (LEADS), and the International Collaborative for Performance Assessment of Learning in Higher Education (iPAL).
 As a testing specialist and registered psychologist, she has served as a member of technical advisory committees to many leading educational measurement organizations, including ACT, College Board, Educational Testing Service, and Pearson.
+She is affiliated with CRAN - the Children's Rights Academic Network at Carleton University.

 Teaching